Certora/Documentation/docs/prover/approx/grounding.md

 {term}`Quantified expressions <quantifier>` are a very powerful tool for writing specifications, but they can also lead to incredibly long running times.
-For this reason, the Prover uses an approximation "grounding".
+For this reason, the Prover uses an approximation called "grounding".

 It is not possible to ground every expression perfectly.
 While grounding is {term}`sound` (i.e. it will not allow a rule to be verified if it is not true),